Appeals court reinstates Biden federal employee vaccine mandate - NewsBreak

 NEW ORLEANS (NEXSTAR) — A federal appeals court has upheld President Joe Biden’s requirement that all federal employees be vaccinated against COVID-19.

-In a 2-1 ruling Thursday, a panel of the 5th Circuit Court of Appeals in New Orleans reversed a lower court and ordered dismissal of a lawsuit challenging the mandate.Vaccine mandate unlikely to survive Supreme Court, expert says
+In a 2-1 ruling Thursday, a panel of the 5th Circuit Court of Appeals in New Orleans reversed a lower court and ordered dismissal of a lawsuit challenging the mandate.What’s the status of the COVID vaccine mandate?

 U.S. District Judge Jeffrey Brown of Texas had issued a nationwide injunction against the requirement in January.